PGS

 The Old Grammar School

-I have been granted special permission to use the original old RHS photograph which was used in various old Penistone Almanacs but never to this quality (modified by me for copyright purposes).
-On the extreme left is the corner of the old cloth hall building, which has now been in the Clark's family for more than a century.
-The RHS view is a close-up detail from it.
+The school can trace its roots back five hundred years to 1392.
+The old school occupied land near the church until it moved in 1892 to the Huddersfield Road 'Wierfield' site.
+I have been granted special permission to use the original old (top-right) photograph which was used in various old Penistone Almanacs but never to this quality.
+On its extreme left is the corner of the old cloth hall building, which has now been in the Clark's family for more than a century.
+The top-left view is a close-up detail from it.

 Close-up of 1890 picture 1890 by the church